multunus/jekyll-author-plugin/Readme.md

 # What does it do

-* Create a listing page for "posts bys author".
+* Create a listing page for "posts by author".
 * Adds a link to the author for listing
 * Now it supports Octopress!